TaitoUnited/taito-cli/docs/templates.md

 > Run `taito [-o ORG] project create TEMPLATE` to create a project (e.g `taito project create full-stack-template`).

-* [full-stack-template](https://github.com/TaitoUnited/full-stack-template): Template for cloud-native applications and microservices running on Kubernetes, Docker Compose, serverless (FaaS), or virtual machine.
+- [full-stack-template](https://github.com/TaitoUnited/full-stack-template): Template for cloud-native applications and microservices running on Kubernetes, Docker Compose, serverless (FaaS), or virtual machine.
 You can choose the stack during project creation.

-* [website-template](https://github.com/TaitoUnited/website-template): Template for websites generated with a static site generator (e.g. Gatsby, Hugo or Jekyll), and running on CDN, Kubernetes, Docker Compose, or virtual machine.
+- [website-template](https://github.com/TaitoUnited/website-template): Template for websites generated with a static site generator (e.g. Gatsby, Hugo or Jekyll), and running on CDN, Kubernetes, Docker Compose, or virtual machine.
 Supports an automated multistage publishing process integrated with any CMS (e.g. Strapi, Netlify CMS, WordPress).
 TIP: You can easily run the [full-stack-template](https://github.com/TaitoUnited/full-stack-template) alongside with this template to implement dynamic functionality for your website.

+- [strapi-template](https://github.com/TaitoUnited/strapi-template): Template for Strapi CMS running as container on Kubernetes, Docker Compose, or cloud.
+Use this together with the [website-template](https://github.com/TaitoUnited/website-template) to provide CMS for your website.

-* [wordpress-template](https://github.com/TaitoUnited/wordpress-template): Template for WordPress sites running on Kubernetes, Docker Compose, or virtual machine.
+- [wordpress-template](https://github.com/TaitoUnited/wordpress-template): Template for WordPress sites running on Kubernetes, Docker Compose, or virtual machine.
 You can easily run the [full-stack-template](https://github.com/TaitoUnited/full-stack-template) alongside with this template to implement dynamic non-PHP functionality for your website.

-* [react-native-template](https://github.com/TaitoUnited/react-native-template): Template for React Native applications.
+- [react-native-template](https://github.com/TaitoUnited/react-native-template): Template for React Native applications.
 Visual Studio App Center for CI/CD and monitoring.

-* [minimal-template](https://github.com/TaitoUnited/minimal-template): Minimal project template for Taito CLI.
+- [minimal-template](https://github.com/TaitoUnited/minimal-template): Minimal project template for Taito CLI.
 It includes support for version control, code quality checking, links, and npm.
 It also provides CI/CD templates for multiple providers, and some documentation templates.

-* [npm-template](https://github.com/TaitoUnited/npm-template): Template for npm libraries.
+- [npm-template](https://github.com/TaitoUnited/npm-template): Template for npm libraries.
 Includes monorepo support.

-* TODO: Data warehouse, analytics, machine learning
+- TODO: Data warehouse, analytics, machine learning

 ## Infrastructure templates